 Data is transmitted in 8-bit packets (one byte at a time).
 The number of bytes in one transaction is not limited.
 In each packet the 8 bits are sent successively with the Most Significant Bit (MSB) first.
 An acknowledge (or not-acknowledge) bit must come after the 8 data bits.
 This bit informs the transmitter whether the receiver is ready to proceed for the next byte or not.
+If the slave is busy and cannot transfer another byte of data, it can hold the SCL line low and keep the master in a wait state (called clock stretching).
+When the slave is ready for another byte of data, it releases the clock line and data transfer can continue with clocks generated by master.
 Figure 14 shows the byte transfer process with I2C interface.